 Joseph and his brothers - Genesis 42-45:1-4

-Week 5: Learning to wonder - Sunday 11th October - Tim Cracknell
+Week 5: Pausing to wonder - Sunday 11th October - Tim Cracknell - Watch this message

-Some of the things that are happening during our 40 Days of Waiting:
+Some of the things that have happened during our 40 Days of Waiting:

-We are looking at the life of Joseph in the Sunday morning messages throughout the 40 Days programme.
+We looked at the life of Joseph in the Sunday morning messages throughout the 40 Days programme.

 On Sunday 13th September there was a pilot service at 7.15pm at the church.
 This was a ticketed event due to Covid19 restrictions.
 The service was attended by 16 people in person, plus another 6 via Zoom.

-Homegroups have been reshaped to enable the numbers to be smaller in each group.
-Some are meeting via Zoom and some in person in the church building.
-Please let Tim know if you would like to join a group - it's not too late! firstname.lastname@example.org.
+Homegroups were reshaped to enable the numbers to be smaller in each group.
+Some were meeting via Zoom and some in person in the church building.

-There are opportunities for optional personal reflections on the lives of various Biblical characters, see below.
+There were opportunities for optional personal reflections on the lives of various Biblical characters, see below.

-There is a new team working with the children consisting of Geri, Vilma, Sue, Jane and Angie during the 40 Days.
+There was a team working with the children consisting of Geri, Vilma, Sue, Jane and Angie during the 40 Days.

-There is a 5 minute kid’s slot each week with Joel and Maggie.
+There was a 5 minute kid’s slot each week with Joel and Maggie.

-There were surprise boxes delivered to each family with activities enclosed for the children to do.
-Parents please make sure you take photos of these!
+There have been surprise boxes delivered to each family with activities enclosed for the children to do.
+Photos of these activities were taken and shown in our opening slideshows.

-There is a ‘Memory Verse’: Psalm 37:7a for the children to learn.
+There has been a ‘Memory Verse’: Psalm 37:7a for the children to learn.

 There was a 40 Days Online Quiz on Saturday 19th September at 7pm via Zoom.
 It was a great success and there may be others scheduled for the future – watch this space.

-There is a Kid’s Break Out room during Coffee & Chat each week after the service for the children to meet with each other and their leaders.
+There was a Kid’s Break Out room during Coffee & Chat each week after the service for the children to meet with each other and their leaders.

-There is an art collaboration project.
-All church families are invited to create a 5”x5” piece of artwork based on the question, “What does it feel like to wait on God?”
-This can be done on paper, card, fabric and the limit is your imagination!!
-If you need help/inspiration/clarification please contact Kate at firstname.lastname@example.org.
+There has been an art collaboration project.
+All church families were invited to create a 5”x5” piece of artwork based on the question, “What does it feel like to wait on God?”
+This could be done on paper, card, fabric and the limit was your imagination!!
+If you needed help/inspiration/clarification - contact Kate at firstname.lastname@example.org.